Tree sums of maximal connected spaces: Introduction

 \begin{proof} \begin{enumerate} \item If $F \subseteq X$ is closed and $x \leq y \in F$, then $x \in \clo{\set{y}} \subseteq F$.
 Dually for an open set. \item An intersection of open sets is an upper set as an intersection of upper sets, and hence it is open if upper sets are open.
 If $X$ is finitely generated and $U \subseteq X$ is an upper set, then we have $x \in \mon{x} \subseteq U$ for every $x \in U$, and hence $U$ is open.
 Dually for closed sets. \item By \locref{upper_is_open} we know that the construction is injective.
 We need to show that it is surjective, i.e.\ for every preordered set $\tuple{X, \leq}$ there is a finitely generated topology on $X$ such that $\leq$ is its specialization preorder.
 It is enough to consider the set of all $\leq$-upper sets as the desired topology.
 Then $y \in \mon{x}$ if and only if $y$ is in the principal upper set generated by $x$, i.e.\ $y \geq x$. \item $\leq$ is an order if and only if $x \in \clo{\set{y}}$ and $y \in \clo{\set{x}}$ implies $x = y$ for every $x, y \in X$. \item If $x$ is a closed point, then $y \leq x \iff y \in \clo{\set{x}} = \set{x} \implies y = x$, and hence it is minimal.
 If $X$ is $T_0$, then $\leq$ is an order, and if $x$ is minimal, then $y \in \clo{\set{x}} \iff y \leq x \implies y = x$, and hence $\set{x}$ is closed.
 Dually for an isolated point and a maximal element. \item If $X$ is $T_\half$, then $\leq$ is an order by \locref{order} and it has at most two levels by \locref{isolated}.
 If $\leq$ is an order with at most two levels, then $X$ is $T_0$ by \locref{order}, and every point is isolated or closed by \locref{isolated}. \qedhere \end{enumerate} \end{proof} \end{proposition}

 \begin{definition} Let $X$ be a finitely generated $T_\half$ space and $\leq$ its specialization preorder.
-We define its \emph{specialization graph} $G_X$ as follows.
+We define its \emph{specialization graph} $\SG{X}$ as follows.
 Vertices are the points of $X$, and there is a directed edge $\tuple{x, y}$ in the graph if and only if $x < y$. \end{definition}

-\begin{proposition} The construction $X \mapsto G_X$ is a $1 : 1$ correspondence between finitely generated $T_\half$ spaces and directed graphs with oriented paths of length at most one.
+\begin{proposition} The map $X \mapsto \SG{X}$ provides a $1 : 1$ correspondence between finitely generated $T_\half$ spaces and directed graphs with oriented paths of length at most one.
 On a fixed base set, finer topologies correspond to graphs with less edges.

-\begin{proof} Clearly, the construction $X \mapsto G_X$ factorizes through the construction of specialization preorder, and we have the correspondence between finitely generated $T_\half$ spaces and orders with at most two levels by Proposition \itemref{thm:specialization_preorder}{correspondence}, \itemonlyref{thm:specialization_preorder}{T_half}.
+\begin{proof} Clearly, the map $X \mapsto \SG{X}$ factorizes through the construction of specialization preorder, and we have the correspondence between finitely generated $T_\half$ spaces and orders with at most two levels by Proposition \itemref{thm:specialization_preorder}{correspondence}, \itemonlyref{thm:specialization_preorder}{T_half}.
 Hence, it is enough to establish the correspondence between orders with at most two levels and directed graphs with directed paths of length at most one.

-A directed edge $\tuple{x, y}$ is in $G_X$ if and only if $x$ is a closed point, $y$ is an isolated point, and $x \in \clo{\set{y}}$.
-In that case, $x$ is $\leq$-minimal and $y$ is $\leq$-maximal, and clearly there cannot be oriented paths of length $> 1$ in $G_X$.
+A directed edge $\tuple{x, y}$ is in $\SG{X}$ if and only if $x$ is a closed point, $y$ is an isolated point, and $x \in \clo{\set{y}}$.
+In that case, $x$ is $\leq$-minimal and $y$ is $\leq$-maximal, and clearly there cannot be oriented paths of length $> 1$ in $\SG{X}$.

 On the other hand, we may start with an arbitrary directed graph $G$ with oriented paths of length at most one and interpret it as a strict part of an order with at most two levels. \end{proof} \end{proposition}